Ishq Subhan Allah: One Year Later

 It has been a year since Zara's death.
 Kabir, who goes by the name of Johnny, lives in a mosque.
 He helps police officers in disabling bombs without protection, deliberately trying to get himself killed so that he can reunite with Zara.
 Salma is unwell and is hoping for Kabir to return soon.
 Rukhsaar rules the Ahmed house and is blackmailing Shahbaz using the evidence of Zara's death against him.
 It is later revealed that Rukhsaar was the one who got Zara's car run over, killing her in an explosion.
-While in the wild, Kabir saves a girl from thugs who coincidently have the name Zara.
+While in the wild, Kabir saves a girl from thugs who coincidentally have the name Zara.

 On the day of Zara's first death anniversary, Kabir goes back to Lucknow to visit Zara's grave, next to Ayesha's.
 Back to where he was, Kabir sees Salma in a car with Azra looking unwell.
 He decides to follow them and finds out that Salma has been ill since Zara's departure.

 Imran informs Shahbaz about Kabir's return, and Shahbaz asks Kabir to return home.
 Shahbaz is pleased with the return of his son.
 Rukhsar forces Shahbaz to ask Kabir to stay in Lucknow for 2 weeks in order to get closer to him.
 Kabir agrees but does not want to have any relationship with Rukhsar.
 The girl Zara, who was saved by Kabir, travels to Lucknow to meet the children.
 She raised three children from their very childhood, but they were kidnapped by Abid Ali, Zara wants to help them and free them.
 Abid Ali offers friendship to Shahbaz, but he refuses after the identity of Abid Ali is revealed and he is accused of child trafficking.
 Zara meets Qazi Irfan Siddiqui at the mosque.
 She tells him about the children, and that she does not have a home.
 Qazi Irfan Siddiqui invites her to his home, his wife and Azra warmly welcome the new Zara.

 The question arises about the guardianship of children.
 Kabir and New Zara learn that the parents of two children have died, and the parents of the third child refused to return the child to the family.
 Kabir decides to marry Rukhsar in order to arrange custody of the children.
 The new Zara is not happy about this because she believes that she will be separated from her children, but Kabir hires the new Zara as a tutor to his house.
 New Zara and Kabir begin to draw closer, Kabir pays no attention to Rukhsar and completely ignores her.
 In his heart, there are only memories of his Dawn.
 Rukhsar unites with Shahbaz and they plot against Kabir and the children.
 Rukhsar tries several times to kill the new Zara and the children, but she fails to do so.